kendexvlad/Age-of-History-3-Modding-Assistant/README.md

 Complete Trigger Database: Detailed description of all available game triggers

+Complete Outcomes Database: Detailed description of all available game outcomes

 Events Library: Comprehensive information about all possible events and their parameters

 Usage Examples: Ready-to-use code examples for quick start